hpk42/muacrypt/doc/mutt.rst

 which eventually pipes each found mail/file into ``muacrypt process-incoming``.
-If you have other ways of piping new incoming messages through ``muacrypt process-incoming`` then, by all means, do it and please a PR against this documentation if it could be of use to other people.
+If you have other ways of piping new incoming messages through ``muacrypt process-incoming`` then, by all means, do it and please file a PR against this documentation if it could be of use to other people.